 Vigorous ongoing national vigilance will be necessary as we perfect our union and continue to make America great.
 As Theodore Roosevelt said,"The credit belongs to the man who is actually in the arena, ... who at the best, knows in the end the triumph of high achievement, and who at worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who know neither victory nor defeat."

-Watchdog Indiana and Watchdog Lebanon was founded by Aaron Smith on November 14, 2001 - Watchdog Vigilance was established November 9, 2016.
+The Watchdog Indiana and Watchdog Lebanon blogs were founded by Aaron Smith on November 14, 2001 - this Watchdog Vigilance blog was established November 9, 2016.
 Aaron's resides in Lebanon Indiana, and his biographical information can be found online at http://www.finplaneducation.net/aaron.htm.

 Subscribe to receive Watchdog Vigilance E-mail notifications whenever something comes up that is likely to result in government oppression.
 Put VIGILANCE in the subject line of your E-mail sent to firstname.lastname@example.org (also please include your state, county, and town or city of residence).